Texas governor signs strict abortion law that sparked protests

 The Republican-led U.S. House of Representatives last month passed a ban on abortion after 20 weeks, although the measure has little chance of passage in the Democratic majority Senate.

 Planned Parenthood and other operators of clinics have warned that only a handful of the 42 facilities in Texas providing abortions now meet the standards set in the new law, and the cost of upgrading could force dozens to close.
-Supporters of the law have said that is an exaggeration.
+Supporters of the law say that is an exaggeration.

-Within hours of Perry signing the law, Planned Parenthood said it would close one of its 13 centers providing abortions in Texas because of the new requirements.

 Some legal challenges of other state laws have been successful.
-A federal judge on Wednesday extended for two more weeks a hold on a Wisconsin provision requiring doctors performing abortions to have admitting privileges at a hospital, while the judge studies whether to block the law.
+A federal judge on Wednesday extended for two more weeks a hold on a Wisconsin provision requiring doctors performing an abortion have admitting privileges at a hospital, while the judge studies whether to block the law.

 The U.S. Supreme Court has not ruled recently on an abortion case.
 In 2006 it narrowly endorsed, 5 to 4, the U.S. Congressional ban on "partial birth" abortions.

-(Reporting by Karen Brooks; Additional reporting by Lisa Maria Garza in Dallas; Writing by Greg McCune; Editing by Andrew Hay)
+(Reporting by Karen Brooks; writing by Greg McCune; editing by Andrew Hay)